A Friend of the Family (miniseries): Casting

 Vanity Fair said A Friend of the Family was barely a "dutiful retelling".
-Broberg anticipated the cast would go on "their own emotional journey" and develop their own understanding of their characters.
+Broberg anticipated the cast would develop their own understanding of their characters.
 She knew they did not want to mimic her family.
 Broberg addressed letters to the main cast, assuring them she would not hinder any decisions or interpretations they made.
 She also wanted the actors to understand every character—including Berchtold—was a "full human being".

 Although she was not involved in the final casting selections, Broberg extensively spoke to Antosca about Robert Berchtold's character and the importance of portraying him as credible, loving parent.
 Jake Lacy was cast as Robert Berchtold; Lacy was initially apprehensive about the role but Broberg's involvement and commitment persuaded him.
 Lacy was drawn to the show's nuanced presentation of the events, which showed the Broberg family as human beings rather than as victims of a sensational crime.
-To prepare, Lacy read Lolita (1955), a novel in which the middle-aged narrator abducts and sexually abuses a 12-year-old girl with whom he is obsessed.
+To prepare, Lacy read Lolita (1955), a novel in which the middle-aged narrator abducts and sexually abuses a 12-year-old girl with whom he is obsessed, and took inspiration from the ego and charm of Ocean's Eleven character Danny Ocean and American actor Steve McQueen.

-Lacy thought emulating Berchtold's mindset was unnecessary, unhealthy, and useless.
-He imagined Berchtold's kidnappings and sexual motivations as a heist and took inspiration from Ocean's Eleven character Danny Ocean and American actor Steve McQueen:, saying, "He wants to be the dangerous, cool, edgy guy in this LDS community in Pocatello, Idaho ...
-I leaned into a lot of that ego and assumed charisma, assumed charm and fearlessness".
 Antosca gave Lacy a number of Jan and Mary Ann's personal possessions, including FBI recordings of telephone calls between the Brobergs and Berchtold after Jan's second kidnapping, in which he pretends not to know her location.
-Lacy was hesitant about becoming close to Jan Broberg because he feared he would be unable to portray Berchtold's inhumanity and obsessiveness.
-Broberg met Lacy during the second episode's production; according to Lacy, meeting Broberg "helped settle the work more than shake it up because you get to see the person you're doing this for".
+Lacy was hesitant about becoming close to Jan Broberg because he feared he would be unable to portray Berchtold's inhumanity and obsessiveness, they met during the second episode's production, which "helped settle the work more than shake it up because you get to see the person you're doing this for".